Where do your sessions take place?

 Why don't you book more sessions?

-What if my kids won't smile?
+What if my kids won't smile or sit still?

 I've just had a baby, or I have toddlers at home, and I don't feel great about myself.
 I want photos of my family, but I generally hate how I look in them...this feeling makes me dread photos, and i end up snapping at my husband and my kids and everyone is miserable.